prajwal25-netizen/Mental_Illness/README.md

 ## Project Summary

 This project analyzes global mental health data from 1990–2020, with a focus on Nepal and India.
-It visualizes global schizophrenia trends and compares the prevalence of several mental illnesses between these two countries.
+It visualizes global schizophrenia prevalence and compares the trends of several mental illnesses between Nepal and India.

 ##  Key Insights